sunyuan1111/ASK-Professor-G-How-to-Grasp/README.md

 ASK Professor G is a training-free grasp synthesis framework for heterogeneous grippers.
 Given a single RGB-D observation and a gripper URDF, the system asks a foundation model to propose semantic visual grasp regions, verifies them geometrically in 3D, expands valid regions into pose-synergy search boxes, compiles an executable objective, and refines the final grasp with Cross-Entropy Method optimization.

-This repository is the cleaned public core of the IROS codebase.
-It focuses on the reproducible method path and intentionally leaves out baselines, ablations, MuJoCo batch evaluation, GUI tools, and real-robot control scripts.

 <div align="center">
   <img src="docs/assets/paper-fig2-architecture.png" width="88%" alt="ASK Professor G architecture">